arildus/forestfriends/README.md

 # forestfriends
 My first web site.
-Made with 3 other students in the course "Programvareutvikling"
+Made with 3 other students in the course "Programvareutvikling".
+It is a web site for

 ## How to run
 ```